manugarri/bb_league/DESIGN_LOG.md

   - Only admins can create leagues
   - Admins can edit any match record (including completed matches)
   - Admins can manage any team roster (hire/fire players, purchase items)
+  - Admins can edit team assets (treasury, rerolls, fan factor, staff)
+  - Admins can delete teams and leagues (with cascade deletion of related data)
+  - Admins can join any team to a league (bypasses ownership check)

 ### Route Protection
 - **Decision**: All views require authentication